Confidentiality Policy and Cookies

 - Occasionally to ensure a high level of service another staff member may listen in to the call.
 However this will only be done in exceptional circumstances or for training purposes.
 If a caller asks whether the call is being listened to the Helpline staff will always answer openly and honestly.

+The helpline manages all data in accordance with the Data Protection Policy of Suzy Lamplugh Trust, which runs the National Stalking Helpline.
 If a service user wishes to know whether the Helpline is holding or processing any of their current personal information they must submit the request in writing with as much detail as possible about their use of the service, including dates and times.
 There may be a small fee associated with locating this data, as permitted by the Data Protection Act.

 What do we do when considering breaching confidentiality?